 What to do if you can’t make your own coconut milk?

 - Frozen shredded coconut: This is my second favorite option for coconut milk used in Guyanese recipes.
-Defrost the frozen coconut milk completely then add it to a blender with water, blend together then strain off the coconut milk.
+Defrost the frozen coconut completely then add it to a blender with water, blend then strain off the coconut milk.
 It is the closest thing to fresh coconut milk and works really well with this recipe.

 How to Serve Metemgee